CarlosLeyvaAyala/Sandow-Plus-Plus/docs/user/Sandow Plus Plus - help.md

 Starting from v4.0 and on, this mod relies on the Lua programming language; and the only way to get Lua working in Skyrim is using ==JContainers==.

 Long story short: this mod will simply fail to work if you don't use JContainers.
+If you want to know the long story behind this, [read here](#i-love-jcontainers-heart).

 ## RaceMenu/PapyrusUtil  {ignore=true}
 These are required only if you want to use any feature related to getting ripped using this mod.
 Sorry, ECE users, there's no way around this.

 BUUUUUT... theorethically, this mod only uses the `NiOverride` part of RaceMenu (at least, that's what I programmed it for), so if you know how to use `NiOverride` without using the whole of RaceMenu, you might want to try using those *getting ripped* features and see what happens.

 **Don't ask me how to do that**, though.
-I don't know how and that's why doing so it's not oficially supported.
+I don't know how, I don't want to search for it[^nioverride_tired] and that's why doing so it's not oficially supported.

+[^nioverride_tired]: Believe me.
+I've got enough of `NiOverride` just trying to get it work for this mod.
+It was ***WAY WORSE*** than trying to learn how to make the Widget.

 PapyrusUtil is still required and you will most likely have it anyway, since many mods use it because it's awesome.